Arikips/Pictriever/README.md

 # Pictriever
-A python script based off AuroraWright's owocr, which uses Google Lens to extract text from image.
+A python script, which uses Google Lens to extract text from image.

 ## Features
 - Select an area on the screen using a hotkey